ccard/hcr_term_project/README.md

 ---------------
 # Environment #
 &nbsp;&nbsp;This section describes how to setup the environment on the turtlebot and workstation.
-It also describes the expected environment that it will be run in.
+It also describes the expected environment that it will be run in. __Note:__ These steps must be repeated for every new terminal opened.

 ## Expected environment ##
  - Ubuntu 14.04 or higher